Lingering fog over the Arabian Peninsula

 A strong north-westerly wind, that picked up high humidity in the area (shown in this plot of relative humidity.
 Credit: Directorate General of Meteorology, Oman), then caused the fog to extend to the Strait of Hormuz.

-However, in Meteosat-10 image the fog generally looks thicker and more white-greenish, as it is looking at the thin fog from a higher viewing angle (longer optical path through the thin fog).
+However, in Meteosat-10 image the fog generally looks thicker and more white-green, as it is looking at the thin fog from a higher viewing angle (longer optical path through the thin fog).

 Fog is a very common feature on the Arabian Peninsula at that time of the year and it usually doesn't last long — dissipating as the ground warms after sunrise.